chris-official/chatbot/README.md

 specified location for the next 7 days.
 The information is updated automatically as soon as the user interacts with the chatbot.
 This column is hidden on mobile devices.
 4. **Theme Switch**: The theme switch button in the top right corner allows users to switch between light and dark mode.

+> [!NOTE]
+> The Prompt Examples and Weather Information columns are hidden on mobile devices to provide a better user experience.

 ## Example